-- 1. Be competent to perform the required supervisory tasks; - 2.
-Ensure their employees and all appointed contractors comply with the required statutory and Eskom project requirements; - 3.
-Inspect all work done by the contractors to ensure adherence to Eskom's standards and specifications - 4.
-Conduct follow-up inspections to ensure findings are closed out and preventative action is in place. - 5.
-Monitor contractors for adhere to statutory requirements and safety standards. - 6.
-Monitor contractors overall OHS performance on site in order to achieve excellent results - 7.
-Discuss all OHS related problems with the relevant contractor management timeously in the first instance and thereafter the Eskom project manager in the second instance relating to procedure requirements, non-conformances identified, corrective actions, audits and inspection schedules. - 8.
-Continual liaison between the Main contractor, appointed contractors and employees. - 9.
-Ensures that employees and appointed contractors are aware of latest standards, procedures, work instructions and safety regulations issued by Eskom: - 10.
-Conduct site Inspections for compliance to OHS requirements and compiles the relevant inspection reports. - 11.
-Submit the observation reports to the relevant management. - 12.
-Submit the required OHS reports communicated by Eskom e.g., manpower numbers, incident statistics report etc - 13.
-Have meaningful participation in the project statutory health and safety committee meetings. - 14.
-Participate in all appointed contractor incident investigations. - 15.
-Participate in the Main contractor's emergency preparedness planning. - 16.
-Ensure that their own employees and those of any appointed contractor are competent to perform the tasks assigned. - 17.
-Issue site instructions on behalf of the Main contractor where and when the appointed contractors deviate from safety requirements.
+- Be competent to perform the required supervisory tasks; - Ensure their employees and all appointed contractors comply with the required statutory and Eskom project requirements; - Inspect all work done by the contractors to ensure adherence to Eskom's standards and specifications - Conduct follow-up inspections to ensure findings are closed out and preventative action is in place. - Monitor contractors for adhere to statutory requirements and safety standards. - Monitor contractors overall OHS performance on site in order to achieve excellent results - Discuss all OHS related problems with the relevant contractor management timeously in the first instance and thereafter the Eskom project manager in the second instance relating to procedure requirements, non-conformances identified, corrective actions, audits and inspection schedules. - Continual liaison between the Main contractor, appointed contractors and employees. - Ensures that employees and appointed contractors are aware of latest standards, procedures, work instructions and safety regulations issued by Eskom: - Conduct site Inspections for compliance to OHS requirements and compiles the relevant inspection reports. - Submit the observation reports to the relevant management.